remysucre/remysucre.github.io/blog/duckdb.md

 I love DuckDB.
-It's [decades of database research](https://duckdb.org/why_duckdb#standing-on-the-shoulders-of-giants) in a [single binary](https://github.com/duckdb/duckdb/releases), blindly fast and completely free.
+It's [decades of database research](https://duckdb.org/why_duckdb#standing-on-the-shoulders-of-giants) in a [single binary](https://github.com/duckdb/duckdb/releases), blazingly fast and completely free.
 But systems like it have been weaponized by reviewers for DB conferences to carelessly dismiss important research.
 I have served as a reviewer for 10+ database conferences and journals